benjithaimmortal/monjibram/_posts/0000-00-00-static-sites-and-filtering-things.md

 ## Paginator did its job too well

-I've asked paginator to leave six posts on the page and that's exactly what it did.
+I asked paginator to leave six posts on the page and that's exactly what it did.
 When I `.hide()` a few of them, it's going to look pretty terrible.
 People will expect 6 `posts` to show up, unless there are no more posts in that category.

 So what about this one we're filtering, `Static&nbsp;Sites`?
 The only other post with that `tag` is one of the [first I ever wrote]({% link _posts/2020-05-17-paginate-with-jekyll.md %})!
 It's definitely not going to be in the HTML for page one, the most recent 6 `posts` of the whole blog.
 I need to go get it.
 Thus, `loadMorePosts();`